The cost of doing business on LibDib is clear and consistent in all markets - LibDib earns 14% markup on the Selling Price.

 - Input the availability, quantity and shipping origin.

-- Enter the Buyer price - In LibDib’s new pricing model, Makers will enter the Buyer Price.
+- Enter the Buyer price - In LibDib’s pricing model, Makers will enter the Buyer Price.

-Once the Buyer Price has been entered, LibDib calculates the Maker price based on the taxes and Net Sales cost, LibDib’s 14% Markup, and any relevant dock and delivery fees.
+Once the Buyer Price has been entered, LibDib calculates the Maker price based on the taxes and Selling Price, LibDib’s 14% Markup, and any relevant dock and delivery fees.
 Makers can also click on for specific information for that offering: